 Step 1: Specify the software setup file

-- In the Add app pane, select Line-of-business app.
+- In the Add app pane, select Line-of-business app as the App type.

 Step 2: Configure the app package file

 In the Add app pane, select App package file.